bot-netizen/blog/docs/Data Engines/Trino_on_Yarn.md

 ----

-YARN Service API is still in GA mode and it is getting better with the new versions, Running Trino on K8s is another good idea how ever with Hadoop we will be sending the user queries to the data and it is very useful when you are scanning peta bytes of data every day as Data localcity help to minimize the data shuffling across the network.
+YARN Service API is still in GA mode and it is getting better with the new releases, Running Trino on K8s is another good idea how ever with Hadoop we will be sending the user queries to the data and it is very useful when you are scanning peta bytes of data every day as Data localcity help to minimize the data shuffling across the network.

 Please feel free to try it out and let me know if any questions.
 Thanks for reading.